Dr. Judy B. Rosener

 about sex-based brain, hormonal and socialization differences, and their implications for decision making in the workplace.

-Professor Rosener was a regular columnist for the Los Angeles Times for five years, a commentator on the PBS TV show "Life and Times," and currently is a columnist for the Orange County Business Journal.
+Professor Rosener was a regular columnist for the Los Angeles Times for five years, a commentator on the PBS TV show "Life and Times," and was a columnist for the Orange County Business Journal.
 She has written extensively for the academic and popular press.

 Dr. Rosener is currently a member of the IWF (International